 Once the 2-year/20,000-mile Carefree Maintenance program is over, drivers have the opportunity to purchase prepaid maintenance packages from the Volkswagen Care program.
 Here’s what they look like:

-Because Carefree Maintenance covers the first two services for vehicles beginning in 2020, the first prepaid plan, Care Basic, is only applicable to vehicles up to the model year 2019.
+Because Carefree Maintenance covers the first two services for vehicles beginning in 2020, the first prepaid plan, Care Basic, is only applicable to vehicle model years 2017, 2018, and 2019.

 The basic idea behind prepaid maintenance is you can save a little bit of money on dealership services by paying for them in advance.
 With Volkswagen, you might want to go to the dealer for maintenance, but you can also find competent European auto shops that could do the work for less.
 You’ll just have to decide if paying for maintenance ahead of time is worth it for the convenience.